CTO Security Responsibilities: You're the CISO Until You Hire One

 A fractional CISO can take the security function off your plate while you figure out the permanent role.

-The handoff doesn’t have to be a full-time CISO hire on day one.
-A fractional CISO can bridge the gap, typically for 12 to 24, even 36 months.
-They bring the security leadership experience, build the program structure, and help you figure out what the permanent role should look like.
-In our experience, companies that use a fractional CISO during this transition end up hiring a better full-time CISO because they understand the role’s scope before they write the job description.
+Bring in a fractional CISO.
+Typically the right move for 12 to 18 months during the transition.
+A fractional CISO brings security leadership experience and builds the program structure around compliance, customer trust, and incident readiness.
+These are the pieces most CTOs haven't had time to build.
+They also help you figure out what the permanent role should look like.
+In our experience, companies that use a fractional CISO during this transition end up hiring a better full-time CISO because they understand the role's scope before they write the job description.

 The Takeaway